-The netherworld really is a physical place, just not the one most people think.
+The netherworld is a physical place, just not the one most people think.
 The "hell" that Jesus alluded to was the Hinnom Valley near Jerusalem.
 Its Hebrew name is Gehinnom (H2011), while the Greek one is Geenna (G1067)—which scholars anglicize to "Gehenna."
-Out of the countless number of Bible versions, only the Complete Jewish Bible (CJB) and Young's Literal Translation (YLT) interprets "gehenna" accurately (see here and here).
-However, if biblical interpreters were to actually translate geena instead of either paraphrasing or transliterating it, our scriptures would simply read "Hinnom" instead of "hell" or "gehenna."
+Out of the countless number of Bible versions, only the Complete Jewish Bible (CJB) and the Young's Literal Translation (YLT) interpret "Gehenna" accurately (see here and here).
+However, if biblical interpreters were to translate Geena instead of either paraphrasing or transliterating it, our scriptures would simply read "Hinnom" instead of "hell" or "Gehenna."
 The ge- prefix means "valley" (H1516).
 Look at the Bible with first-century eyes and imagine Jesus telling us, "Do not fear those who kill the body but cannot kill the soul; rather fear him who can destroy both soul and body in [Hinnom]" (Matt.
 10:28).
 Not quite as scary, right?
 Well, just wait and see why Jesus alluded to the Hinnom Valley as a symbol of God's final judgment.
 Sometimes, even geographical locations have an evil reputation.
 In our time, consider the foreboding thoughts we have about places such as Auschwitz, the Bermuda Triangle, or even the local cemetery.
 In the minds of first-century Jews, the Hinnom Valley stood for all of these: cruelty, disappearances, holocausts, mass graves, and sadism.

-Burning and Sacrifice
+Burning & Sacrifice

 There are a total of eleven Old Testament references to the "valley of the son of Hinnom."
-This site was originally allocated to the tribe of Judah when the Israelites arrived to the Promised Land.
+This site was originally allocated to the tribe of Judah when the Israelites arrived in the Promised Land.
 They seized the territory from the Jebusites, with the intent of establishing the Hebrew faith in a region of pagan idolatry (Exod.
 3, 23:23, 33:2, 34:11; Deut.
 7:1, 20:17; Josh.
 3:10).
 However, the author of Joshua explicitly wrote, "The people of Judah could not drive out the Jebusites, the inhabitants of Jerusalem; so the Jebusites live with the people of Judah in Jerusalem to this day" (Josh.
 15:63).
 In their failure, the Israelites not only lived among the pagans that God intended for them to conquer, but also started worshiping their idols and intermarried with them (Ezra 9:1-2).
 While many commentators read the Joshua text as a story of genocide, the actual history is not so simple.
 The main reason that God told the Israelites to occupy the Promised Land was to stop the abhorrent practices of nations such as the Jebusites.
 The main evil they committed was child sacrifice, which usually took place in the Hinnom Valley.
 During his sweeping reforms, King Josiah destroyed the altars on Topheth, where the priests would burn children alive in dedication to the idol Moloch (2 Kgs.
 23:1-20).
 The prophet Jeremiah lamented this horrible atrocity (Jer.
 7:31-32), and even recorded God's anger: